grafana/loki/docs/sources/logql/functions.md

 The [text template](https://golang.org/pkg/text/template) format used in `| line_format` and `| label_format` support functions the usage of functions.

 All labels are added as variables in the template engine.
-They can be referenced using they label name prefixed by a `.`(e.g `.label_name`) for example the following template will output the value of the path label:
+They can be referenced using they label name prefixed by a `.`(e.g `.label_name`).
+For example the following template will output the value of the path label:

 ```template
 {{ .path }}